undeMalum/portfolio/content/posts/bury-mis-salt-dough/index.md

 ***

 # Workshops
-It's been a while since it happened, but I think it's still wort mentioning.
+It's been a while since it happened, but I think it's still worth mentioning.
 Workshops took place during the winter brake, more specifically, at the very end.
 We spent in Misiówka (the headquarters of Bury Miś in Poznań) around 3 hours wrinkling, crumpling, and cutting the salt dough to make it look nice.
 Indeed, it was a daunting task, but we managed to process the entire dough.

 However, there was something left.
 Have you ever seen how dry salt dough looks like?
-Not very aesthethically pleasing, I would say.
+Not very aesthetically pleasing, I would say.
 Fortunately, there's a way to solve this problem - dyes.
 Dry salt dough is perfect for painting.

 ***
 {{< neighbouring >}}